 If you can arrange for a veterinarian or dog trainer to help out at this meeting, it would make it more interesting for your Wolves, especially if they can bring a dog with them.

 Instruct your Wolf Cub Scouts to read a book about pets beforehand.
-You can find some suggestions on my page about Animals and Nature Books.

 See my gathering activities page for some ideas.